Wachtberg: Political division

-The municipality was formed 1969 as a merger of 13 now incorporated villages.
+Until then, most of the villages belonged to the so-called "Amt Villip"; Adendorf, Arzdorf and Fritzdorf were added to the newly founded municipality by the town of Meckenheim.
+Niederbachem is the biggest village within Wachtberg with 4276 inhabitants (July 2018).

 The town-hall is in the village of Berkum, approximately in the center of the area.
 The Rodderberg mountain is in the east of the Wachtberg district.

-The municipality is named after another volcanic mountain, the Wachtberg, (extinct for 25 million years, now with a height of 258 m) that is situated near the centre of the municipality.

 Landmarks

 Four water castles are still inhabited: